MeiK2333/github-style/README.md

 {{</details>}}
 ```

-And it will show like this:
+and it will show like this:

 <details>
   <summary>summary title</summary>